It sounds like a recipe for disaster.

 Napping pushes the memories to the part of the brain called the neocortex, which is the long-term storage area of the brain.
 It prevents the memory from being “overwritten”.

-Dr. Breus takes it a step further – he says that the timing of your naps also affect your cognitive function.
+Dr. Breus takes it a step further – he says that the timing of your naps also affects your cognitive function.

 For example, if you want better creativity and memory, it’s better to take your power naps (25 minutes) early in the morning, around 9 am.